Crossbell-Box/crossbell-bridge-contracts/docs/CrossbellGateway.md

 ## CrossbellGateway

-_Logic to handle deposits and withdrawals on Sidechain._
+_Logic to handle deposits and withdrawals on Crossbell._

 ### ADMIN_ROLE